Adoptions before 2010: applying if you're 18 or over

 The country of origin may charge a fee for post adoption services.

-On 21 September 2012 the Fee payable to the Adoption Information Unit of Family and Community Services (FACS) was abolished for:
+On 21 September 2012 the Fee payable to the Adoption Information Unit of Communities and Justices (DCJ) was abolished for:

 - an adopted person to obtain information about their own adoption